bridgefy/sdk-android-beta/README.md

 ## Supported Devices

-Bridgefy's support for devices extends to smartphones, tablets, wearables, and IoT devices, making it a versatile platform that caters to various communication needs.
-By enabling connectivity across a diverse range of devices, Bridgefy ensures that users can easily establish connections and exchange information regardless of the devices they are using.
+Bridgefy's support for devices extends to smartphones and tablets, as long as they run iOS or Android, and have BLE.
+This makes Bridgefy a versatile platform that caters to various communication needs.
+By enabling connectivity across a diverse range of devices, Bridgefy ensures that users can easily establish connections and exchange information regardless of whether they have an internet connection or not.

 ## Contact & Support
 + contact@bridgefy.me